vinash85/LitGene/README.md

 # LitGene CodeBase

-This work is on trail webrun with deployement on (https://www.avisahuai.com/tools) select LitGene tool.
+This work is on trail webrun with deployement on (https://litgene.tumorai.org/)).

 Deployment github (https://github.com/vinash85/GENELLM_WEBAPP) can be used for self deployment of the webpage.